 McLaren Health Plan (MHP) has health management programs for high blood pressure, diabetes, asthma, weight management and more on our website.

+Go to www.mclarenhealthplan.

+org, click on Are You a Member?,

+choose your plan, then click on

-Go to www.mclarenhealthplan.org, click on Health & Wellness.
-You can learn helpful tips, how to create a personal care plan, what tests you need every year, terms you should know and foods you should eat.
+Health & Wellness.
+You can

+learn helpful tips, how to create a

+personal care plan, what tests you

+need every year, terms you should

+know and foods you should eat.

 These programs provide support from nurses and information to help you understand how to best manage your condition.
 Membership is up to you and it's free.
 If you are enrolled and no longer wish to be in any program, call us at 888-327-0671 (TTY: 711).